ilaria-manco/mulap/README.md

 </div>

-This repository is the official implementation of ["Learning Music Audio Representations Via Weak Language Supervision"](https://arxiv.org/abs/2112.04214) (ICASSP 2022).
+This repository is the official implementation of ["Learning Music Audio Representations Via Weak Language Supervision"](https://ieeexplore.ieee.org/document/9746996) (ICASSP 2022).

-In this work we present **MuLaP**, a framework for **mu**sic-and-**la**nguage **p**re-training to learn general-purpose music audio representations.
+In this work we introduced **MuLaP**, a framework for **mu**sic-and-**la**nguage **p**re-training to learn general-purpose music audio representations.
 MuLaP allows an audio backbone to learn from weakly aligned natural language descriptions of the audio content via a multimodal co-attention Transformer module.
 This audio-linguistic pre-training endows the model with good transfer learning capabilities, resulting in representations that are useful for a variety of music classification and regression downstream tasks.

 We provide code for pre-training, downstream training and evaluation of MuLaP on 4 tasks: music auto-tagging, genre classification, instrument recognition and emotion recognition.